Beautiful Thing

 Reviews for this movie are available below.

-Plot : Set during a long, hot summer on the Thamesmead Estate in Southeast London, three teenagers edge towards adulthood.
+Plot : Set during a long, hot summer on the Thamesmead Estate in Southeast London, where three teenagers edge towards adulthood.

 Cast Members